robsonpsilva/robsonpsilva/README.md

 - Proficient in: JAVA, PYTHON, C#, OutSystems, Responsive Web Development, Oracle And MySQl database.
 - Skills: Team Management, Agile Method, Problem Solving and Analytical Thinking

+## Main Projects
+- Operational mobility for explosive areas
+  - I was the project manager and architect for a solution developed using: Intrinsically Safe Mobile Devices, Asset Management Tool – ServiceNow, 4G mobile network, FireMonkey, Oracle Database and industrial maintenance management           systems.
+All software was deployed on on-premises servers at a large oil company for security reasons.
+We chose to use Oracle Database for its reliability and scalability features, essential for the high volumes of data in our operation.

+- GDPR management system
+  - I was the project manager for a GDPR management system built using OutSystems technology, Oracle database, and various integrations with services via restful API.

+- IT Operational Improvement
+  - Multiplatform project for technological upgrade of hundreds of corporate systems, covering platforms such as Notes, Lumis, Delphi, ARS, eDoc, Sharepoint and GIS.
+Consisting of the upgrade, replacement or decommissioning of platforms,     according to the usage scenario and annual operational and maintenance costs.

 ## Let's Connect!
 - Here is my [LinkedIn](www.linkedin.com/in/robson-paulo-da-silva-52605433) profile.
 - Here is my [WhatsApp](+55 21 995535639) contact.